| Gravitational Lensing - by Ricky Leon Murphy: IntroductionA Gravitational Lens

 weak gravitational lensing is very useful in the study and detection of

+dark matter.
 Microlensing is also a

 gravity effect, but not as pronounced as strong or weak lensing.
 In this